 (R-Maineville) and Sandra O'Brien

-(R-Ashtabula) today announced the Senate's unanimous passage of their bill providing an additional $465 million of federal funding to help Ohioans struggling to pay rent and utilities during the pandemic, including a combined $54 million for Warren, Hamilton and Butler counties.
+(R-Ashtabula) today introduced new legislation providing an additional $465 million of federal funding to help Ohioans struggling to pay rent and utilities during the pandemic, including a combined $54.9 million for Warren, Hamilton and Butler counties.

 In October of 2020, Ohio distributed $55.2 million for Ohio families to help make mortgage, rent and utility payments.

 To date, more than $2.5 billion in funding has been approved by the General Assembly for Ohio’s communities and schools as they continue to emerge from the COVID-19 pandemic.

 begins March 9th in the Senate Finance Committee, and a companion bill will be introduced in the Ohio House of Representatives.